 Example demonstrating the usage of this feature is explained by the creation of a traders_info table where row contains data for a stock trading account holder.
 Here a column that stores information about the stock traded by each trader can be stored as a conditional expression.

 CREATE TABLE traders_info

 A user defined datatype stock_info with attributes for the trading symbol, limit price and fluctuation amount in stock price is defined.

-REPLACE TYPE stock_info
+CREATE OR REPLACE TYPE stock_info